Accelo/docs/source/includes/_configuring_responses.md

 ```

 This filter is similar to the [searching](#searching) parameter and supports the same requests available to that
 parameter.
 Automatically this filter will append an `AND` between multiple search requirements.
+Search terms are
+separated by `,` or any space.
+Some characters e.g. `(,)` and `,` will be ignored using this filter whereas these are
-It will search through
-the avilable fields and only return results that satify the search.
-This filter expands on the searching parameter by
+accepted by `_search`.
+It will search through the available fields and only return results that satisfy the search.
+This
-allowing the use of `_OR`.
-The `GET /contacts` request supports search over `firstname`, `surname`, `mobile`, and
+filter expands on the searching parameter by allowing the use of `_OR`.
+For example, the `GET /contacts` request
-`email`.
-For example, if we wanted to find contacts with "kurt" or "wagner" in any of the listed fields we could use
+supports search over `firstname`, `surname`, `mobile`, and `email` so if we wanted to find contacts with "kurt" or
+"wagner" in any of the listed fields we could use `_filters=_OR(search(kurt),search(wagner))`.
-`_filters=_OR(search(kurt),search(wagner))`.